Generic Name: amiodarone (a-mee-OH-da-rone)

 - Thyroid problems—Use with caution.
 May make these conditions worse.

-You will receive your first dose of amiodarone in a hospital.
+You will receive your first dose of amiodarone in the hospital.
 Your doctor will watch you closely after you take amiodarone to make sure you do not have any serious side effects.

-Take amiodarone exactly as directed by your doctor even though you may feel well.
-Do not take more medicine than your doctor ordered and do not miss any doses.
-It may take one or two weeks before your body responds to amiodarone.
+Take amiodarone exactly as directed by your doctor.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not miss any doses.
+It may also take 1 to 3 weeks before your body responds to amiodarone.

-You may take amiodarone with or without food, but take amiodarone the same way each time.
+You may take amiodarone with or without food, but take it the same way each time.

 The dose of amiodarone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of amiodarone.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—At first, 800 to 1600 milligrams (mg) per day taken in divided doses.
 Your doctor may adjust your dose as needed and tolerated.